odeviceblack/sscanf/README.md

 *Error Code: 47*

-There are specifiers in the format string than there are destination parameters:
+There are more (or fewer) specifiers in the format string than there are destination parameters:

 ```pawn
 sscanf(input, "iiiiiiii", a, b, c);